Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Umberella & Flare overlay not working
   - error in playernteract (InternalError: Invalid JavaScript value of type com.chattriggers.ctjs.api.world.block.Block (moduleProvided#314))
+  - Overlay moving when scrolling
+- Overlays position not preserved when copying coords file from 1.8.9
 - Clickable overlay buttons - smaller scale buttons renders wrongly, so far they have same size as overlay text
 - Clickable lines - sometimes clicks intersect between 2 lines, 2 lines are clicked
 - Lines are rendered too close to each other, almost no space between them (CT issue)